DevEkode/FabricLockette/README.md

 Check the wiki page for more details : [Config wiki](https://github.com/DevEkode/FabricLockette/wiki/Config)

 # Features
-* Prevent ant protected block to be used by another player
+* Prevent any protected block to be used by another player
 * Protect from TNT
 * Support UUID
 * Server-side Fabric installation (no client mod required)